twidi/streamdeckfs/README.md

 - references (explained later, but see this as a way to have templates, or to repeat keys on pages, or have many times the same key with a few differences)
 - variables with (small) logic and cascading
 - api
+- web access
+- virtual decks (create a deck the size you want and access it via your browser)

 `streamdeckfs` will look at the directory passed on the command line and read all the configuration from directories and files.